CF Montréal: Beginnings in MLS and Champions League Final

 On January 7, 2013, the Impact named Marco Schällibaum as head coach.
 Schällibaum had previously coached nearly 10 years in the Swiss Super League.
 On February 23, the Impact won the 2013 Walt Disney World Pro Soccer Classic, beating Columbus Crew 1–0 in the final during their pre-season campaign.
 On May 29, the club won the 2013 Canadian Championship by defeating Vancouver Whitecaps FC in the final, the Impact's first major trophy since joining MLS and their eighth Voyageurs Cup.
-As Canadian Champions, the Impact earned a spot in the 2014–15 CONCACAF Champions League, their second ever berth and first berth since joinging MLS as an expansion team.
+As Canadian Champions, the Impact earned a spot in the 2014–15 CONCACAF Champions League, their second ever berth and first berth since joining MLS as an expansion team.
 The club finished the 2013 MLS regular season with a record of 14 wins, 13 losses, and 7 ties which earned them their first-ever MLS playoff berth, finishing in fifth place in the Eastern Conference.
 The Impact were eliminated by the Houston Dynamo in the knockout round.
 The club announced on December 18 that Marco Schällibaum would not return and former Chicago Fire coach Frank Klopas would replace him as the Impact's new head coach.